 You cannot believe how beautiful and elegant looking WordPress sites can be!
 Check our coverage of 21 Great Examples of WordPress sites, where we covered some of the best-designed WordPress built websites.

-WordPress.com is popular among great tech giants too.
-Because there is no hassle about maintaining the website.
-Pay Automattic $25/mo for the Business Plan. and they will take care of everything.
+WordPress.com is popular among great tech giants too because there is no hassle about maintaining the website.
+Pay Automattic $25/mo for the Business Plan.
+They will take care of everything.

 Some of the well known WordPress.com users are

 See our full coverage which top big brands are using WordPress